-Each application will be scored separately by two independent assessors, generally a representative from the borough and London Councils.
-The assessors scores will then be moderated to determine a final score.
+Each application will be scored separately by two independent assessors, generally a representative from the Borough and London Councils.
+The application form sets out the points available for each part of each question.
+The assessors will then come together to discuss the application and agree a final score.

-Applications will also be assessed against a project's ability to promote equality and social inclusion as well as sustainable development (Section 11).
-Applications will be rated weak/average/strong.
-Where necessary these ratings will be used to decide between equal scoring applications.
+Applications will also be assessed against your project's ability to promote equality and social inclusion as well as sustainable development (Section 13) - Cross Cutting Themes in the Application form).
+Applicants will be rated weak/average/strong.
+Where necessary it will be used to decide between equal scoring applications.

-Your application can only be assessed on the information stated in it.
+Your application can only be assessed on the information stated in your application.
 You must assume that the scorers know nothing about your organisation, or the needs of your community, so be clear about what activities you plan to deliver and for whom.
 There will be no cross referencing of answers so each answer should be completed fully, as responses for any one question cannot be secured from an answer included for any other question.
 Please note to be considered for funding, your application must score above 50 per cent of the total available marks.